Linear programming bounds for hyperbolic surfaces: Introduction

-In addition to finding new examples of surfaces with $\lambda_1 > 1/4$, we also improve the previous best lower bounds of Colbois and Colin de Verdière \cite{CCV} on the maximum of $m_1$ in genus $4$, $7$, $8$, $10$, $14$ to $16$, and $19$.
+In addition to finding new examples of surfaces with $\lambda_1 > 1/4$ as mentionned earlier, we also improve the previous best lower bounds of Colbois and Colin de Verdière \cite{CCV} on the maximum of $m_1$ in genus $4$, $7$, $8$, $10$, $14$ to $16$, and $19$.
+Note that Colin de Verdière's conjectured upper bound \cite{CdV86,CdV} on $m_1$ appearing in \figref{fig:mult} has since been disproved in genus 10 and 17 \cite{counterexamples}.